Skip to main content

 object

 Minimum charge amount for the metric.
-If the billable usage-based amount is below the minimum amount, the minimum is charged instead.
+If the billable usage-based amount is less than the minimum amount, the minimum is charged instead.

 usage_based_charges[].min_amount.value